tech-alchemistNeel/nsscieee.github.io/README.txt

 A simple (gradient-heavy) single pager that revisits a style I messed with on two previous designs (Tessellate and Telephasic).
-Fully responsive, built on Sass, and, as usual, loaded with an assortment of pre-styled elements.
+Fully responsive, bui.hghglt on Sass, and, as usual, loaded with an assortment of pre-styled elements.
 Have fun! :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images